-Very simply, a house of cards has fallen.
+It is not.
+On the contrary, a house of cards has fallen.
 An entire world of illusions, self-deceptions, and sophistries has died.
 We’ve come to the end of a very long string.

 In this crisis, the most deluded are the worst hit.
 Europe has dissolved under the force of the emergency.
 A friend in Rome, locked alone in his apartment, corrected me: Europe never really existed.
 Like the fiction of a society organized by markets, the mirage of a union managed by finance ministers and central bankers has evaporated.
 Border controls are back.
-Macron speaks for France alone; Merkel for Germany and no other place.
-No medical help flowed from Germany to Italy, and the response to date remains trivial.
-The initial response of the European Central Bank—some bond-buying—was overridden by an inept remark from its president, Christine Lagarde.
+Emmanuel Macron speaks for France alone, Angela Merkel for Germany and no other place.
+For critical weeks, no medical help flowed from Germany to Italy, and the response to date remains trivial.
+The initial response of the European Central Bank—some bond buying—was overshadowed by an inept remark from its president, Christine Lagarde.
 Only now are the fiscal rules that have strangled Europe finally, perhaps, being relaxed.

 The Situation in America

 It is hard to look past the imminent swamping of the health system, but food and medicine are no less basic to survival and social order.
 We are told there is plenty of food in the country.
 Can it get to the stores?
-Yes, for now; but for how long?
-How long will people be there to stock and sell and run the checkout counters and maintain security?
+Yes, for now, but for how long?
+How long will people be there to stock and sell and protect it?
 Distribution and security are the weak links in the food chain.
-The market has given us efficiency and a high living standard.
+The market has given us efficiency and a high living standard in normal times.
 It has by the very same token not given us resilience, spare capacity, coordination, or leadership.
 It has, instead, given us fragility.
 A web of glass.
 Panic is both the rational response and the enemy.
 If panic takes control, it will destroy whatever is left.

 Through it all, the people must be reassured.
 Those at home must be cared for.
 And those who remain healthy must be given useful work.
-Solidarity, organization, determination: These are the words for us now.
+Solidarity, organization, determination—these are the words for us now.